Tragic Offaly teenager's funeral to be broadcast on YouTube

 Funeral mass (family only) for Aoife will take place in St. Brigid's Church, Clara on Thursday morning at 11am.
 Burial afterwards in the monastery cemetery, Clara.
 Family flowers only.
 Due to the Covid19 outbreak and in the interest of public safety the Funeral Mass and burial is for family only.

 Aoife's funeral mass will be broadcast on YouTube on Thursday morning at 11am.
-A link will be added to the death notice on RIP.ie when available.
+A link is available here.

 Leave your comment